rbadrinath/FCP/SCRIPT/SCRIPT.md

 [comment]: # (--------- 17_mergesort.md ---------)
-  * More complex sorting : Merge sort
+# ADVANCED SORT - MERGESORT
   * Algorithm - This is the more important part
-	- Plan of the algorithm
+	* Plan of the algorithm
-	- Simple split
+	* Simple split
-	- The recursion
+	* The recursion
-	- How to merge two arrays
-		- what is the base case (no further recursive calls needed)
+	* How to merge two arrays - what is the base case (no further recursive calls needed)
-	- Lets fill in the code
+	* Lets fill in the code
   * see msort.c

 [comment]: # (--------- 18_quicksort.md ---------)
-  * More complex sorting - quick sort
+# ADVANCED SORTING - QUICKSORT
     * Algorithm - This is the more important part
-	- Plan of the algorithm
+	* Plan of the algorithm
-	- How to get a good pivot (middle most?, worst ?)
+	* How to get a good pivot (middle most?, worst ?)
-	- How to partition around the pivot with extra space vs in-place
+	* How to partition around the pivot  (a) with extra space vs (b) in-place
-		EXERCISE start with fillin_qsort.c (with extra space)  answer is in qsort_extraspace.c
+	* EXERCISE start with fillin\_qsort.c (with extra space)  answer is in qsort\_extraspace.c
-	- Hope and probability
+	* Hope and probability
-	- The recursion
-		- what is the base case (no further recursive calls needed)
+	* The recursion - what is the base case (no further recursive calls needed)
-	- Lets fill in the code
+	* Lets fill in the code

     * See qsort.c